-Michael Cunningham appeared in Australia as a guest of the Wheeler Centre and the Sydney Writers' Festival.
+Michael Cunningham is in Australia as a guest of the Wheeler Centre and the Sydney Writers' Festival.

 Michael Cunningham was raised in Los Angeles and now lives in New York.
 He is the author of four novels, including A Home at the End of the World (1990), Flesh and Blood (1995) and Specimen Days (2005).
 He won the Pulitzer Prize for The Hours in 1999 which was adapted for the screen and released as a movie starring Nicole Kidman as Virginia Woolf, for which she won an Oscar.